OreCruncher/DynamicSurroundings/rtd/source/tutorials/footstep.rst

 		"minecraft:grass_path": "grass"
 	}

 The list is comprised of value pairs.
-The value on the right is the `acoustic <acoustic_profile.html>`_ to apply to the block that is specified on the left side.
+The value on the right is the :ref:`acoustic <tutorial-acoustic-profiles>` to apply to the block that is specified on the left side.
 Above, ``minecraft:barrier`` is not an emitter (doesn't produce sound) so it is set to ``NOT_EMITTER``.
 The block ``minecraft:stone`` is set to have the acoustic profile of ``stone``.